 If you give an answer that suggests that it was you who decided to leave, you can be sure that a few minutes later there will be another question about the circumstances of your leaving, just phrased differently.

 Tell it like it was!
 In a way that is not indiscreet, not offensive to others but factual, fair, and true.
 Don't make it personal, even if you left your previous job because of your former manager.
 Tell it simply and factually.

 7. "Mention One Time You Were Really Satisfied With the Work Done"

-The purpose of this question is to give the hiring manager a little insight into your motivation.
+The purpose of this question is to give the hiring manager or the hiring team a little insight into your motivation.
 When you answer, highlight a task or project that made you truly enthusiastic.

 At the moment, I would give this example: 'My last big task was the creation and development of Bluebird's online presence.
 It took a great amount of effort to reach the number of visitors we have now through the contents we share on the website.
 We had to think carefully about who we were writing for, how we could help them, and why they should read our articles.
 It took empathy, patience, and diligence to achieve top results in Google search for job interview questions, for example.
 I am proud that we had the determination and resolve to do it.
 We started and we didn't stop until we achieved our goals."

 8. "Would you please list three positive qualities that your previous boss would mention about you?"